 The course is part of this learning path

-This course looks at the key aspects of risk management including risk identification, risk mitigation, and risk controls.
-We look at the ISO frameworks and the processes you can put in place to manage risk within your organization.
+This Course looks at the key aspects of risk management, including risk identification, risk mitigation, and risk controls.
+We look at the ISO frameworks and the processes you can put in place to manage risks within your organisation.

-Then we move on to how to assess and identify risks.
-We look at the difference between qualitative and quantitative risk assessment, and the guidelines set out by NIST.
-We move on to look at the main tenants of risk mitigation which include risk reduction, risk avoidance, risk transfer, and risk retention, before finally looking at the controls you can put in place to counteract risks.
+We then move on to how to assess and identify risks.
+We look at the difference between qualitative and quantitative risk assessments, as well as considering the guidelines set out by NIST.
+We move on to look at the main tenants of risk mitigation, which include risk reduction, risk avoidance, risk transfer, and risk retention, before finally looking at the controls you can put in place to counteract risks.

-- Understand the organizational processes needed to manage risk
+- Understand the organisational processes needed to manage risks.

 Hello and welcome back to this lecture where we’ll be looking at mitigation.

 As we said before, it’s impact and likelihood.
-So if we're going to reduce risk, we're either reducing the impact then, or its likelihood, or we need to take measures to control them.
+So if we're going to reduce risk, we're either reducing the impact, or its likelihood, or we need to take measures to control them.

 So, the final one is toleration.
 Tolerating.
 It's not acceptance.
-We only tolerate a risk once it's gone actually through our risk reduction process, or our transfer process.
+We only tolerate a risk once it's gone actually through our risk reduction process, or our risk transfer process.
 If we treat a risk and we transfer a risk, we'll then look at those two risks again and say, "Has it now met our risk acceptance level?
 Yes.
 Okay."
-Well then, we're not actually doing risk acceptance, we're now doing risk tolerance.
+Well then, we're not actually doing risk acceptance, now we're doing risk tolerance.
 And that's the difference in terminology.
 So once we've gone through our process of mitigation, we then tolerate it as opposed to just accepting it.

 Physical security.
-So, under physical security we have privacy screens, security officers, shred stations, lock storage, building access control or passes, turnstiles, CCTV, attack dogs, landmines, motes, it all falls into physical.
-And then obviously, then you've got the policies that these sit underneath as we have there, and the regulations and all that other stuff that we have to adhere to.
+So, under physical security we have privacy screens, security officers, shred stations, lock storage, building access control or passes, turnstiles, CCTV, attack dogs, landmines, moats, it all falls into physical.
+And then obviously, you've got the policies that these sit underneath as we have here, and the regulations and all that other stuff that we have to adhere to.
 That all falls into place.

 We then classify these as directive, deterrent, preventative, compensating, detective, corrective, recovery.
 What could be a physical recovery control?
-A control that you could use for recovery in your information systems or our environment, for example, uniterrupted power supply - UPS’s, generators.
-Then you have to do all your extra stuff like making sure that your generators haven't got stale diesel and all that type of stuff.
-Or that if you live in a very cold place, your diesel doesn't turn stale, use kerosene instead.
+A control that you could use for recovery in your information systems or your environment, for example, uninterrupted power supply - UPS’s, generators.
+Then you have to do all your extra stuff like making sure that your generators don't have stale diesel and all that type of stuff.
+Or if you live in a very cold place, your diesel doesn't turn stale, use kerosene instead.

-So then, preventative.
-Which one of these is a preventative control?
+Then, preventative.
+Which of these is a preventative control?
 Encryption is a preventative control.
 Why?
 Because of confidentiality.
 Encryption takes care of confidentiality.
 It does take care of integrity as well, but not until we really start to talk about cryptography, which is what encryption falls underneath.